What is Birch Reduction?

 Features of Birch Reduction

-1. Alkali metals dissolve in liquid ammonia to give a blue solution.
+- Alkali metals dissolve in liquid ammonia to give a blue solution.
 The aromatic rings take up the electrons one by one.
-A radical anion is formed on absorbing the first electron.
-Later, a C-H bond is formed when the alcohol molecule gives away its hydroxylic hydrogen.
-The second electron is picked up to offer a carbanion of the cyclohexadienyl type and is protonated by the presence of alcohol.
+A radical anion is formed upon the absorption of the first electron.